 How Is Bed-Wetting Diagnosed?

 Your doctor will do an exam and ask about your symptoms and health history.
-Keep a diary so you'll have the answers to his questions.
+Keep a diary so you'll have the answers to their questions.
 Write down things like:

 - How often and what time your bed-wetting happens